-Lots of reading and page turning went into our review to determine which books offered appealing features, and which ones were bookshelf must-haves.
+Endless reading and page-turning went into our review to determine which books offer appealing features and which are bookshelf must-haves.

-Children dramatically change within the preschool years (roughly ages 3-5), and it can be helpful to find books that support different developmental milestones during this time.
-Let's start with year 3 of life, coupled with emotional development.
-Emotions can be a roller coaster, and your little one may experience a wide range of feelings, and sometimes, we wake up on the wrong side of the bed.
-The Grumpy Monkey is a great book to remind us that it is important to feel our feelings.
-Cognitively, 3-year-olds can recite rhymes from memory, and Room on the Broom is the perfect book with catchy lines to recite.
-To help your little one practice their "power to choose" super-hero ability, What Should Danny Do? is an excellent book that teaches that each choice has a positive or negative consequence.
-Around 4 years of age, children love to make up nonsense words and sayings, and The Book With No Pictures fits this bill perfectly.
-It is flat-out hilarious, but it will only work if the reader is willing to be silly.
-Of all the books in our review, Rosie Revere, Engineer is slightly more advanced, and we feel it is a good fit for children around age 5 as they are seeking new experiences.
-Regardless of your child's age and stage, reading itself is beneficial for your little one, but it can also help to find a book that speaks to your little one's developmental milestones.
+Children dramatically change within the preschool years (roughly ages 3-5), and it can be helpful to find books that support various developmental milestones during this time.
+During this age range, emotions can be a roller coaster, and your child may experience a wide range of feelings.
+Sometimes, we wake up on the wrong side of the bed, and the Grumpy Monkey is a great book to remind us that it is important to feel our feelings.
+If your child enjoys rhymes and repetitiveness, Room on the Broom is the perfect book with catchy lines to recite.
+To help your little one practice their "power to choose" (a superhero ability), What Should Danny Do? is an excellent book that teaches that each choice has a positive or negative consequence.
+For children who seek humor and laughter, The Book With No Pictures fits this bill perfectly (as long as the reader is willing to be silly), and Don't Let the Pigeon Drive the Bus! and Stuck.
+Regardless of your child's age and stage, reading is beneficial, but it can also help to find a book that speaks to your little one's developmental milestones.

 You may have noticed that some books offer interactive features, slightly unorthodox from traditional books, yet full of fun.
 A few books in our review offer this style, such as What Should Danny Do? and The Book With No Pictures.
-Books with interactive features can be a dash of sugar and spice to your little one's library.
+Books with interactive features can add sugar and spice to your little one's library.

 Board books, hardcover books, and paperback books, oh my!
-Yes, there are options, and the book format you choose may depend on your budget, needs, and bookshelf space.
-Hardcover books provide durability.
-So, if you plan on passing down a book as an heirloom, selecting a hardcover book is the way to go.
-Another option is paperback books.
-This format is cost-effective, and less heavy, yet susceptible to damage.
-Board books still appear in this age-group and offer thick pages that provide durability, but tend to be smaller in size, such as Room on the Broom.
-Most often, books offer multiple printing options, and it will be up to you to select what format feels right based on your intentions.
+Yes, there are many options, and the book format you choose may depend on your budget, needs, and bookshelf space.
+A hardcover book can provide more durability than a paperback book.
+So, selecting a hardcover book is the way to go if you plan to pass down a book as an heirloom.
+Paperback books tend to be more cost-effective and less heavy but more susceptible to damage.
+Board books still appear in this age group and offer thick, sturdy pages with excellent durability.
+However, board books tend to be smaller in size.
+It will be up to you to select the right book format based on your intentions.

 Benefits of Reading

-A child's brain experiences significant development within the first five years of their life.
-It is essential to establish a solid foundation of skills, which supports and enhances your child's overall development.
-Reading to your child plays a crucial part in this journey, and it is never too early to start reading to your child.
+A child's brain experiences significant development within the first five years.
+Establishing a solid foundation of skills is essential to support and enhance your child's overall development.
+Reading to your child is crucial in this journey, and it is never too early to start reading to your child.
 Before your child can read, they must learn pre-literacy skills.
-Read to your child daily to establish the habit, and take the time to point to pictures, letters, and numbers.
+Therefore, we encourage you to establish the habit of reading early and take the time to identify pictures, letters, and numbers.
 Ask your child questions, discuss what's happening in the book, and allow them to turn pages.
-All of these acts of engagement will help your child build those emerging literary skills.
-Also, as you search for books, you may notice the option of electronic books (e-books).
-Although this alternative may be less expensive, the benefits are not equal.
-Science shows that e-books limit educational benefits, and do not compare to books.
-We encourage books to be your main form of reading in your home.
+These acts of involvement will help your child build those emerging literary skills.